-T-Mobile tempts unlocked iPhone owners to jump to its network with micro-SIMs, Value plansAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile tempts unlocked iPhone owners to jump to its network with micro-SIMs, Value plansAlex Wagner - Editorial Director of News and Content

 This past weekend, AT&T officially began unlocking iPhones for its customers that met certain criteria, including being contract-free.
 Doing so allows those iPhone owners to use their device on any other GSM network, including T-Mobile here in the U.S. T-Mobile recently issued a statement on the matter, explaining that it offers micro-SIMs that fit the iPhone 4 and 4S as well as Value plans for customers that bring their own devices.
 The carrier also highlighted the fact that it plans to do some network refarming that will bring some of its HSPA+ coverage to the 1900MHz band, making the iPhone compatible with those portions of its HSPA+ network.
 Here's T-Mobile's full statement to 9to5 Mac:

 "Today we have more than one million unlocked iPhones running on our network.
 T-Mobile currently offers microSIMs for customers who already have a GSM phone they want to use on the T-Mobile network, including an iPhone.
 In order to set up an unlocked iPhone on T-Mobile’s network, customers simply need to purchase a microSIM card and select a T-Mobile Value plan that suits their needs.

 T-Mobile’s Value plans enable customers who bring their own smartphone, such as the iPhone, to save money.
 For example, T-Mobile’s Value family plan with unlimited talk, unlimited text and unlimited data with 2 GB of high-speed data is just $49.99 per line for two lines.